 Service Provider: Defined in 29 CFR, Part 38.4.
 Any operator or provider of WIOA Title I–financially assisted aid, benefits, services, or training.
 Does not include TWC, Boards, or one-stop operators.
 State and Board EO Officers are responsible for ensuring service provider nondiscrimination compliance, as appropriate.

-State Monitor Advocate: Senior-level ES Merit staff member responsible for monitoring TWC and Board-area employment service delivery and protections for MSFWs and appropriateness of informal resolution of complaints and apparent violations under ES and employment-related law complaint system.
+State Monitor Advocate: Senior-level TWC staff member responsible for monitoring TWC and Board-area employment service delivery and protections for MSFWs and appropriateness of informal resolution of complaints and apparent violations under ES and employment-related law complaint system.
 The State Monitor Advocate serves as a liaison to the TWC EO Officer

 TWC Special Program Appeals: TWC department responsible for conducting agency-level hearings relating to ES, child care, and other program appeals not relating to equal opportunity and nondiscrimination protections.
 More information about these appeals is available on TWC’s Appeals Program webpage.